 Polyphonic music in general is more complex and difficult to work with.
-Indeed, some of the earliest works in music retrieval remained entirely within the monophonic domain [16, 25].
-These "query by humming" systems allow the query to be presented in audio format, and then converted to symbolic format to be used for query on a monophonic symbolic collection.
-Gradually, systems which allowed monophonic queries upon a polyphonic collection, a more difficult prospect, were introduced [5, 21, 35].
+Indeed, some of the earliest works in music retrieval remained entirely within the monophonic domain (Ghias et al., 1995; McNab et al., 1997).
+These "query by humming" systems allow the query to be presented in audio format, and it is then converted to symbolic format to be used for query on a monophonic symbolic collection.
+Gradually, systems which allowed monophonic queries upon a polyphonic collection, a more difficult prospect, were introduced (Birmingham et al., 2002; Lemström & Tarhio, 2000; Uitdenbogerd & Zobel, 1999).
 The query is still monophonic, so conversion of the query between audio and symbolic formats remains possible.
 The collection to be searched may therefore be audio or symbolic, as the query may easily be converted in either direction to match.
 But again, this is only possible because the query is monophonic.

 Most recently, polyphonic queries upon a polyphonic collection have become possible.
 Yet because of the complex nature of polyphonic music and the difficulty of accurate conversion, researchers tend not to mix the audio and symbolic domains.
-Research has either focused on polyphonic audio queries upon polyphonic audio collections [14, 31, 34], or polyphonic symbolic queries upon polyphonic symbolic collections [6, 11, 10, 26, 29].
+Research has either focused on polyphonic audio queries upon polyphonic audio collections (Foote, 2000; Purwins et al., n.d.; Tzanetakis et al., 2001), or polyphonic symbolic queries upon polyphonic symbolic collections (Bloch & Dannenberg, 1985; Dovey, 1999; Doraisamy & Rüger, 2001; Meredith et al., 2001; Pickens & Crawford, 2002).
 We know of no prior work which tackles polyphony, audio, and symbolic music all in the same breath.

-Of the papers mentioned above, the one that most closely resembles our work is Purwins et al [31].
+Of the papers mentioned above, the one that most closely resembles our work is Purwins et al. (n.d.).
 These authors have devised a method of estimating the similarity between two polyphonic audio music pieces by fitting the audio signals to a vector of key signatures using real-valued scores, averaging the score for each key fit across the entire piece, and then comparing the averages between two documents.
-As do we, these authors use Krumhansl distance metrics [20] to assist in the scoring.
+As do we, these authors use Krumhansl's distance metrics (Krumhansl, 1990) to assist in the scoring.
 One of the main differences, however, is that these authors attempt to fit an audio source to a 12-element vector of keys, while we fit a symbolic source to a 24-element vector of major and minor triads.
-Furthermore, by averaging their key-fit vector across the entire piece, their representation is analogous to our 0th-order Markov models.
-Our paper utilizes not only 0th-order models, but 1^{st} and 2^{nd} -order models as well.
+Furthermore, by averaging their key-fit vector across the entire piece, their representation is analogous to our 0^{th} order Markov models.
+Our paper utilizes not only 0th-order models, but 1st and 2nd-order models as well.
 Moreover, the Purwins paper was not specifically developed as a music retrieval task, and thus has no retrieval-related evaluation.
-We present comprehensive known-item as well as recall-precision results.
+We present comprehensive known-item as well as recallprecision results.